Amanda Bynes: Personal life

 In 2007, Bynes described herself as Jewish and said: "As far as religion, I was raised both.
 I learned about both [Judaism and Catholicism].
 My parents said it was up to me to decide when I grew up.
 I'm sort of a spiritual person anyway.
 I haven't decided yet.
 I don't know yet exactly what I believe."

-In 2008, Bynes briefly dated Seth MacFarlane after voicing a character in the episode "Long John Peter" of MacFarlane's show Family Guy.
+In 2008, Bynes briefly dated Seth MacFarlane after voicing Anna in the episode "Long John Peter" of MacFarlane's show Family Guy.
+She became engaged to Paul Michael in 2020.
+In July 2022, E!
+News reported Bynes and Michael had broken up after two years of dating.

-Mental health and substance abuse
+Health and legal issues

+In March 2012, Bynes was pulled over by Los Angeles police for talking on the phone while driving.
+She then left the scene before the officer could finish writing her ticket.
+However, he did not pursue her as he already had her information.
+She later returned to the station to sign the ticket.

-In 2012, Bynes was charged with driving under the influence (DUI) in West Hollywood.
-She accepted a plea bargain of three years probation in exchange for the dismissal of the DUI charge.
+On April 4, Bynes was arrested for driving under the influence (DUI) in West Hollywood after side-swiping a police car and refusing to take a breathalyzer test.
+Upon being officially charged in June, Bynes took to Twitter to enlist the help of then-President of the United States Barack Obama after claiming she was wrongfully arrested, writing 'Hey @BarackObama...
+I don't drink.
+Please fire the cop who arrested me.
+I also don't hit and run.
+The end.'
+She later accepted a plea bargain of three years probation in exchange for the dismissal of the DUI charge.

 In May 2013, Bynes was charged with reckless endangerment and marijuana possession after she was found smoking in the lobby of her Manhattan apartment building.
 When officers entered her 36th-floor apartment, she allegedly threw a bong out the window.
-A New York County judge dismissed the case against her in June 2014.
+A New York County judge dismissed the case against her in June after no evidence of a bong was ever discovered.

-In July 2013, Ventura County, California, sheriff's deputies detained her after she allegedly started a small fire in the driveway of a stranger in Thousand Oaks.
+In July, Ventura County, California, sheriff's deputies detained her after she allegedly started a small fire in the driveway of a stranger in Thousand Oaks.
 She was hospitalized under a 72-hour mental-health evaluation hold.
 Bynes's parents filed for conservatorship of their daughter shortly after her July 2013 hospitalization began.
-In August, Bynes' mother was granted a temporary conservatorship over Bynes's affairs.
+In August, Bynes's mother was granted a temporary conservatorship over Bynes's affairs.